By Ryan Ashton

 A recent study by BambooHR found that 94% of employees who received daily positive recognition were satisfied with their job, while 43% who barely received recognition were dissatisfied.
 Though appreciation alone won’t be enough to retain your employees, it can certainly help your team members feel more engaged and connected.

-For most of your employees, verbal recognition and acknowledgement does the trick.
+For most of your employees, verbal recognition and acknowledgment do the trick.
 When your employees feel valued, even in the smallest of ways, they are more committed to their job, feel more responsibility to their co-workers and have increased productivity.